It's not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change. ~ Charles Darwin

 This happens if you don’t know the core of my needs.

-This is a true problem for small-business owners, entrepreneurs and especially marketers.
+This is a true problem for small-business owners, entrepreneurs, and especially marketers.

-Marketing MessagesSometimes the real needs even don’t exist, and your job is to create them if you want your business to succeed.
+Sometimes the real needs even don’t exist, and your job is to create them if you want your business to succeed.

-Now, let’s go to one by one with the tips that can help you to brainstorm as much as possible different needs that your current or potential customers have:
+Now, let’s go one by one with the tips that can help you to brainstorm as much as possible different needs that your current or potential customers have:

 • Start with their public saying about what they want.
+Ask them when they buy from you.
+Use surveys.
+Talk to your current customers.

 • Continue with your thinking about what they want.